TheStarryByte/house-price-prediction/README.md

-# house-price-prediction
+## Project Overview
-Machine learning regression project to predict house prices using python
+This project uses machine learning regression models to predict house prices based on features such as location, size, number of rooms and more.

+## Technologies Used
+- Python
+- NumPy
+- Pandas
+- Scikit-learn
+- Matplotlib / Seaborn

+## Workflow
+1. Data loading and cleaning
+2. Exploratory data analysis
+3. Feature selection
+4. Model training
+5. Evaluation